An Efficient Learning-Based Solver for Two-Stage DC Optimal Power Flow with Feasibility Guarantees: Experimental results

-\textbf{Baseline solvers:} In both application contexts, we apply CVXPY solver~\cite{diamond2016cvxpy} to solve the scenario-based problems in \eqref{saa-origModel} and \eqref{saa-resModel} on the same testing dataset as used in our method to provide a benchmark.
-We also compare the solutions produced by our method to that by solving \eqref{saa-origModel} and \eqref{saa-resModel} approximately using the affine policy method, which is a widely applied approximation policy to make the two-stage stochastic programs tractable~\cite{bental2004affinepolicy}.
-The details on the affine policies used in each application are given in Appendix~\ref{appendix:affine-policy}.
+\textbf{Baseline solvers:} In both application contexts, we call the solver from CVXPY ~\cite{diamond2016cvxpy} to solve the scenario-based problems in \eqref{saa-origModel} and \eqref{saa-resModel} on the testing dataset to establish a benchmark.
+We also compare the solutions produced by our method to that by using the affine policy method, which is a widely applied approximation policy to make the two-stage stochastic programs tractable~\cite{bental2004affinepolicy}. {Specifically, the affine policy approximates the recourse decision $\mathbf{p}^{R}$ by representing it as an affine function of the uncertain parameter.
+This allows it to solve a simplified version of the original problem and save solving time.
+Further information on how to implement the affine policies for each specific application can be found in Appendix~\ref{appendix:affine-policy}.}

-\textbf{Evaluation procedure:} To compare the performance of different methods, we first use them to obtain their respective first-stage solutions for each instance in the testing dataset, and then we use the commonly adopted out-of-sample simulations to evaluate the solution quality.
-To do this, for each method and each test instance, we fix the value of the obtained first-stage solutions (and hence the first-stage cost), and solve the deterministic DCOPF problem in \eqref{generic-s2-k} $500$ times using the same set of load realizations.
-By summing up the average cost of these $500$ DCOPF problems and the fixed first-stage cost, we obtain the out-of-sample value of the total cost.

-We calculate the out-of-sample values of the total cost for all test instances and use the average value as a metric to measure the method's performance across different instances.
-We also report the average solving time of each method to obtain the first-stage solutions to show the trade-off between the solution quality and computational tractability.
+\textbf{Evaluation procedure:} {For each testing instance, we apply various methods to produce their respective first-stage solutions.
+To evaluate the quality of a specific first-stage solution, we compute the total cost arising from it by aggregating both the first-stage cost and the corresponding cost-to-go.
+The cost-to-go associated with a given first-stage solution is derived by solving the second-stage problem defined in \eqref{generic-s2-k} over a common set of $500$ load realizations.
+We then compare the performance of different methods based on their resulting average total costs and solving times on the testing dataset. }